 Provide proof of last three months of total gross household income.

-Your total gross household income, not individual income, is less than 50 percent of the state median income, or you are a current recipient of any public assistance with qualifying income requirements, including energy assistance.
+Your total gross household (not individual) income is less than 50% of the state median income, or you provide proof you are a current recipient of any public assistance with qualifying income requirements, including energy assistance.

-Although Wisconsin laws do not provide cold weather shut-off protection, East Central
+Although WI laws do not provide cold weather shut-off protection, we abide by the same cold weather collection practices in WI and MN.

 If you have questions regarding payment policies or the Cold Weather Rule, please call ECE at 1-800-254-7944.